alejandro2000/EntregasGlobant/README.md

 3th step -> Run the command 'mvn clean verify' to run all the contained tests.

-Note : If you want to run a specific test we just have to modify the pom.xml file.
+Note : If you want to run a specific test we just have to modify the testng.xml file.

 Credentials :
 * Jira -> email: globalprogramer@gmail.com pass:3N"x?z%K